 It’s critical that having a unified and elegant integration with different platforms that involve minimal development time and remains easy to maintain, regardless of which payment methods you choose to implement, and which eCommerce product you’re selling, or services you’re selling.

 As you expand into new regions, accepting local payment methods may be necessary to capture the target audience sale opportunity.
 For example, 54% of online transactions in China involve digital wallets such as Alipay or WeChat Pay, and 20% with the local card network China Union Pay.
-Strip can provide Wechat Pay and Alipay payment method, although it’s not available for merchants in mainland China.
+The strip can provide Wechat Pay and Alipay payment methods, although it’s not available for merchants in mainland China.
 So it’s one of the best options if you’re selling products to Chinese audiences.

 Then take PayPal as an example, PayPal allows your customer to make payments using a variety of methods including PayPal Cash or PayPal Cash Plus account balance, a bank account, PayPal Credit, debit or credit cards (Visa, MasterCard, AmericanExpress, etc), and rewards balance.